 The updated SSS contribution table starting April 2020 for employees and employers, voluntary, self-employed, OFW and Kasambahay or Household Workers to have at least a rough idea on how much contributions are.
 In this way, they’ll be able to understand if they’re under, over, or just right in paying.

 Every year, the contribution table for the Social Security System (SSS) updates and this is depending on how the economy is.
 Moreover, it’s essential to know the values of contributions if you are an employer because it can be a lawful act if you make mistakes in terms of paying for contributions.
 Nevertheless, here is the SSS Contribution 2020 table.

-As per updates from the SSS, members of the government body now requires all members including employers to have an online account.
-This is one of the ways on how SSS is improving their system; need to inquire about your membership?
+As per updates from the SSS, members of the government body now require all members including employers to have an online account.
+This is one of the ways on how SSS is improving its system; need to inquire about your membership?
 You can now do it online; want to know how much your premium contributions are?
 You can view it online.
-There are actually a lot of things you can do with your online account that can save you the hassle of going to SSS branches.
+There are actually a lot of things you can do with the online account that can save you the hassle of going to SSS branches.

 Starting April 2019 here is the contribution table for Employed members